GrahamParvinkarimi/copilot-cli-weather-dashboard/weather_app_prompt.md

-# Weather App Implementation Prompt for Claude Code
+# Weather App Implementation Prompt for Copilot CLI

 Create a lean, single-screen weather application using Kotlin Multiplatform with the following specifications: